Helene von Breuning: Relationship with Beethoven

 From 1785, when Beethoven was 14 years old, until 1792, when he left Bonn for Vienna permanently, the Breuning home on Bonn's Münsterplatz was a happy retreat for the young composer and pianist.
-Beethoven was employed as a piano teacher for the children Lorchen and Lenz, who were two and seven years younger, respectively.
-The young Beethoven's troubled home life was extremely stressful and he was drawn to the warmth and closeness of the Breuning household.
-Helene was taken in by young Beethoven's talent, sensitivity and intelligence and she embraced him as one of her children.
+Beethoven was employed as a piano teacher for the two youngest children, Lorchen and Lenz, who were two and seven years younger, respectively.
+Beethoven's dysfunctional home life during his childhood and adolescence was extremely unhappy and stressful and he was drawn to the warmth and closeness of the Breuning family.
+Helene was impressed by young Beethoven's talent, sensitivity and intelligence and she embraced him as one of her children.
 Beethoven visited the Breuning home almost daily; he often ate his meals there and was a frequent overnight guest.
 Lorchen was young Beethoven's first love, but she later married another long-time friend of Beethoven, Franz Gerhard Wegeler.
 Beethoven and Stephan Von Breuning, four years younger than the composer, remained close friends for the rest of their lives (Stephan died just two months following Beethoven in 1827).
 It was with Helene's help that the young Beethoven largely overcame his excessive diffidence and learned more refined social manners.
 According to Wegeler, the Breuning family helped to cultivate Beethoven's lifelong passion for literature and poetry.